romanschejbal/Cryptography/README.md

 ##Write some code

-The two files you'll be editing are `symmetricKeyExchange.js` and `asymmetricKeyEncryption.js`.
-Each of these files exposes an object on the global scope with a number of properties and methods.
+The file you'll be editing is `asymmetricKeyEncryption.js`.
+This exposes an object on the global scope with a number of properties and methods.
 You'll need to fill in the code in the methods to make the tests (specified in `lib/spec.js`) pass.
+I've added some JSDoc but your best clues for what to do are in the test code.

+We won't have time to go through `symmetricKeyExchange.js` as a group, but feel free to try it if you finish early!

 ##Original README